Working as a doctor can be stressful. Despite

 responsibility without any control

 in and the teams in which you work; these factors might include

 Depression and burnout

-of burnout of 25 to 76% have been reported in the literature.
+of 25 to 76% have been reported in the literature.
 Burnout is

 defined as a syndrome of emotional exhaustion, involving the

 development of negative self-concepts, negative job attitudes and a

 loss of concern and feeling for patients (Pines & Maslach,

 1978).
-Stress and burnout lead to maladaptive coping
+Stress and burnout lead to maladaptive coping strategies,

-history of drug or alcohol dependency (British Medical Association, 1998).
+or alcohol dependency (British Medical Association, 1998).
 One

-study found that family practitioners have the highest
+study found that family practitioners have the highest prevalence

 another study found that psychiatrists have rates of substance